sk518x/ai-chatbot-comparison/README.md

 ## Conclusion

-ELIZA illustrates early rule-based chatbots, while LLMs provide realistic, context-aware interactions.
-ELIZA is simple and efficient.
-LLMs are more powerful but computationally demanding.
+ELIZA illustrates early rule-based chatbots, while LLMs provide realistic, context-aware interactions; ELIZA is simple and efficient, whereas LLMs are more powerful but computationally demanding.